are prehistoric sea creatures dating

 really big Florida tarpon weigh around the 200 pound mark.
 The

-Florida state record tarpon weighed 243 LBS.
+Florida state record tarpon weighed 243 pounds, caught by Gus Bell in the Florida keys.
 Our fishery produces

 lots of tarpon from 80 to 150 pounds and a good number of 200